MCamp859/hello-world/wza-README.md

 ### Uninstall Reference Implementation

-If you uninstall one of the reference implementations, you need to reinstall the other ones because the Docker images will be cleared.
+If you uninstall one of the reference implementations, you need to reinstall the other reference implementation because the Docker images will be cleared.

 ## Troubleshooting